Friday, April 6, 2018

 The square of Afetes

 From the east side of the square (opposite to the church), we take the downhill kalderimi, watching for the red waymarks at junctions.
 Constantly descending, the kalderimi comes to an end as we reach the Chalorema ravine.
-Here a wooden bridge, built by volunteers, will help us to get down to the streambed.

 We now walk into the dry streambed, in a breathtaking scenery with high vertical rocky banks, shaded by high trees.
 It is difficult to believe that we are in South Pelion.
 Nevertheless, this was a path regularly used by locals to get to their groves near the sea.